 - The right to report any illegal or fraudulent election activity.

 If you believe you have been denied any of these rights, please call the Contra Costa Elections Office at (925) 335-7800 or toll free at 1-877-335-7802.

 The Americans with Disability Act (ADA) gives equal rights and privileges to voters with disabilities.

 - Polling Places.
 Every effort is made to select polling places that are accessible to all voters.

 - Equipment.
 An accessible ballot marking device is available at every polling place and has features to assist voters in reading and marking a ballot independently.

 - Services.
 At polling places, poll workers will assist a voter as requested and can facilitate curbside voting.

 - Website.
 We follow state and federal guidelines to ensure this website is accessible to voters with disabilities.

 Voting Materials in Other Languages

 We recognize that voters speak and read a variety of languages.
 Voter materials—voter registration forms, ballots, instructions, information pamphlets, and website information—are available in English, Spanish, and Chinese.
-Language tools are available at polling places in Korean, Tagalog, and Vietnamese to help voters understand and mark their ballot.
+Language tools are available at polling places in Hindi, Korean, Laotian, Nepali, Panjabi, Tagalog, Tamil, Telugu, and Vietnamese to help voters understand and mark their ballot.
 Additionally, our staff and poll workers are multilingual and can provide support in various languages.